-418/518.
-The Later Middle Ages.
-Credit 3 hours.
-Prerequisite: Junior standing or permission of the instructor.
-A detailed study of medieval Europe from the beginning of the High Middle Ages c.1050 to the fall of Constantinople and the end of the Hundred Years War in 1453.
+Constantinople and the end of the Hundred Years War in 1453.
 Three units on the European Recovery, the Crusades, and the 12th Century Renaissance; Europe in the 13th Century; and the Crisis of the 14th and Early 15th Centuries.
 Includes in-depth coverage of the role of women.
 Lectures, readings, and discussion.
 Offered every 2 years in the spring semester.

 419/519.
 Renaissance Europe.
 Credit 3 hours.
-Prerequisite: Junior standing or permission of the instructor.
+Prerequisite: Junior standing or permission of the Department Head.
 A detailed study of Renaissance Europe from 1380 to 1530, with emphasis on Italy's central role in propagating cultural change and in the international politics of the period.
 Three units on Renaissance Europe from its Origins to the Peace of Lodi (1380- 1454); Renaissance Europe from Lodi to the French Invasion (1454-94); and Renaissance Europe from the French Invasion to the Sack of Rome (1454-1530.)
 Includes in-depth coverage of the role of women.
 Lectures, readings, and discussion.
 Offered every 2 years in the fall semester.

 423/523.
 Reformation Europe.
 Credit 3 hours.
-Prerequisite: Junior standing or permission of the instructor.
+Prerequisite: Junior standing or permission of the Department Head.
 A detailed study of the Reformation from its late medieval origins to the Treaty of Westphalia, with emphasis on doctrinal conflict, religious wars, social upheaval, and the new monarchy.
 Three units on the Early Reformation (origins-1555); Religious Wars and Absolutism (1555-1610); and the Thirty Years War and Related Conflicts (1610-1648).
-Includes in-depth coverage of the role of women.
+Includes indepth coverage of the role of women.
 Lectures, readings, and discussion.
 Offered every 2 years in the spring semester.

 424/524.
 Europe in the Age of Reason, 1648-1789.
 Credit 3 hours.
-Prerequisite: Junior standing or permission of the instructor.
+Prerequisite: Junior standing or permission of the Department Head.
 A detailed study of Europe from the end of the Thirty Years War to the eve of the French Revolution.
 Three units on the Age of Louis XIV (1648-1715); the Enlightenment and the European State System (1715-48); and Enlightened Absolutism (1748-89).
 Includes in-depth coverage of the role of women.
 Lecture, readings, and discussion.
 Offered every 2 years in the fall semester.